Dr. Sue Crawford

 Dr. Crawford?s research interests include: the roles of religious institutions in public policy, tools for analyzing the impact of rules and norms on behavior, and the roles of government and other community institutions in facilitating health information access in rural communities.
 She holds faculty positions in the Rabbi Myer and Dorothy Kripke Center for the Study of Religion and Society and the Center for Health Services Research and Patient Safety, both at Creighton University.
 Her research includes a co-authored book on women clergy in politics (University of Alabama Press), various book chapters, and articles in The American Political Science Review, State and Local Government Review, Nonprofit and Volunteer Sector Quarterly, Journal of Religion and Society, Politics & Religion and the Journal of Public Affairs Education.

 Dr. Crawford lives in Bellevue Nebraska with her husband (David Crawford) and two sons (Nate and Philip).
-David Crawford works in the Creighton University Archives.
+David Crawford is the Archivist at Creighton University.